Prashanti Express

+This train belongs to East Coast Railway zone of Indian Railways, having primary maintenance at Bhubaneswar.

+This is the best train to travel from Bhubaneswar to Visakhapatnam, Rajahmundry, Vijayawada and Guntakal due to its cleanliness, punctuality and superfast speed.

+However, when it enters SWR Zone (South Western Railway zone), it is being delayed, particularly in Bengaluru suburbs.

 History

-The train was introduced on 22 November 1998 between Visakhapatnam and Bangalore.
-It was extended to Bhubaneswar on 20 February 2007 and since then it is running between Bhubaneswar and Bangalore.
+Before 1997/98, the train was a prestigious Meter Gauge era service between Vijayawada & Bangalore.
+After gauge conversion, the train was re-introduced on 22 November 1998 between Visakhapatnam and Bangalore.
+It was extended to Bhubaneswar on 20 February 2008 and since then it has been running between Bhubaneswar and Bangalore.

 Route & Halts

-Traction
+Traction and Reversal

-The train uses WAP-7 of Vishakapatnam shed between Bhubaneswar and Vishakapatnam and then it changes to WAP-7 of BZA shed from Vishakapatnam to Bengaluru.
+The train uses WAP-7 of Vishakapatnam shed between Bhubaneswar and Vishakapatnam.